MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens

-First, while the current state-of-the-art Large Language Models (LLMs)~\citep{openai2023gpt4, vicuna2023, training_lm} excel in understanding text and processing text-image pairs, they falter in the nuanced art of generating images.
-Second, moving away from conventional tasks that benefited from exhaustive image descriptions, the emerging interleaved vision-and-language tasks~\citep{sharma2018conceptual} lean heavily on topic-centric data, often skimping on thorough image descriptors~\citep{huang2016visual}.
-Even after being trained on massive datasets, it is challenging to align generated text with corresponding images.
-Lastly, as we push the boundaries with LLMs, the large memory requirements beckon us to devise more efficient strategies, especially in downstream tasks.
+The development of large-scale vision-and-language models is significantly impacting a wide range of fields like automated dialogue systems and digital content creation.
+With the surge in research and development in this domain, the current state-of-the-art Large Language Models (LLMs)~\cite{openai2023gpt4, vicuna2023, training_lm} and vision-and-language models such as~\cite{visualchatgpt,li2023blip,frozen,alayrac2022flamingo} fall short in generating coherent multimodal outputs.
+This limitation becomes particularly evident in tasks that demand an integrated handling of vision and language, essential for the next generation Large Language Models (LLMs).

+Our work, as illustrated in Fig.~\ref{fig:teaser}, seeks to address these shortcomings by enhancing the integration of text and image generation in LLMs.
+The challenges in developing a multimodal LLM capable of interleaved vision and language generation are manifold.
+First, LLMs typically lack mechanisms to directly produce images, prompting us to introduce “generative vokens” that bridge the gap between textual and visual feature spaces.
+Second, the constraint of data scarcity, especially in vision-and-language tasks~\cite{sharma2018conceptual} lacking extensive detailed captions of images~\cite{huang2016visual}, like descriptions of the elements inside images, is countered by our unique description-free training approach.
+Third, maintaining both image-text and image-image consistency poses a significant challenge, which we address through dual-loss strategies.
+Finally, as we push forward the boundaries with LLMs, the large memory requirements urge us to devise more efficient end-to-end strategies and create an efficient training pipeline accessible for the community, especially in downstream tasks.

-Addressing these challenges, we present~\modelname, an innovative interleaved vision-and-language generation technique anchored by the concept of “generative vokens".
-By amalgamating the Stable Diffusion mechanism with LLMs through special visual tokens~\citep{tan2020vokenization} -- ``generative vokens", we develop a new approach for multimodal generation.
-Meanwhile, our proposed two-stage training methodology underlines the importance of a description-free foundational stage, prepping the model to thrive even in data-scarce scenarios.
-Our generic stages, free from domain-specific annotations, make our solution distinct from existing works.
+Specifically, to overcome these challenges, we present \modelname, a novel approach for interleaved vision-and-language generation.
+By combining Stable Diffusion with LLMs through special visual tokens~\cite{tan2020vokenization} -- ``generative vokens", we develop a new approach for multimodal generation.
+Our two-stage training methodology emphasizes a description-free foundational phase, enabling effective model training even with limited caption-grounded images.
+This strategy, distinct from existing works, pivots on generic stages free from image annotations.
 To ensure that the generated text and images are in harmony, our dual-loss strategy comes into play, further enhanced by our innovative generative voken approach and classifier-free guidance.
 Our parameter-efficient fine-tuning strategy optimizes training efficiency and addresses memory constraints.